The Pink Equine guide on how to measure individual parts of a bridle, to ensure you find one with the best fit.

 To find the length of the noseband, start a couple of fingers width (about an inch) below the cheekbones, and measure the total circumference of the muzzle (Marked E – F on the image).
 Make sure the measuring tape is loose enough that you can fit two fingers under the tape.

-Pink Equine has a wide range of bespoke horses bridles, available in Black, Brown, or Tan leather at competitive prices.
+Pink Equine has a wide range of custom horses bridles, available in Black, Brown, or Tan leather at competitive prices.
 If you need a non-standard size, a mix, and match bridle, or have a special request, please do not hesitate to contact us either by phone at 01386 833050, using the contact form, or via Facebook messaging.